 Notre Dame of Maryland University’s Communication Arts Department in Baltimore offers a Master of Arts in Contemporary Communication that gives students a diverse mix of experiences and skills in contemporary communication theory, creative communication strategies, and visual and computer-based communication competencies.
 After taking core classes in both approaches to and technologies for contemporary communication, students can choose elective courses in areas such as business communication, visual culture, media technology management, public relations management, cross-cultural communication, information systems, data management, ethics in leadership, and multimedia strategies.

-Towson University’s Department of Mass Communication and Communication Studies offers a Master of Science in Communication Management with an emphasis in Strategic Public Relations and Integrated Communications.
+Towson University’s Department of Mass Communication offers a Master of Science in Communication Management.
 This program prepares students for researching, designing, implementing, and assessing communication strategies in organizational settings.
 Students complete a set of core classes in communication theory, organizational communication and public relations, quantitative and qualitative research methods in communication, and mass communication and culture.
 After completing the core, students can take electives in areas such as mass media criticism, crisis communication, international communication, media ethics, literary journalism, global advertising, public relations for non-profits, and media and politics.

 Online Master’s in Communication Programs for Residents of Maryland